 |London (Gatwick), UK (LGW)||WestJet||4.5 hours|

 |Dublin, Ireland (DUB)||WestJet||5 hours|

-You may need a VISA to enter Canada.
-Information regarding who needs to obtain a temporary Visa to visit Canada is outlined at Citizenship and Immigration Canada.
+You may need a VISA or an Electonic Travel Authorization (eTA) to enter Canada.
+Information regarding who needs to obtain a temporary Visa or an eTA to visit Canada is outlined at Citizenship and Immigration Canada.
+U.S. citizens are exempt from the eTA requirement and must carry proper identification such as a valid U.S. passport.
+If you do require an eTA, it is highly recommended that you apply for the eTA prior to your arrival at your departure airport.
+Applying for an eTA is a simple online process, and the fee is $7 CAD.
 The VISA application form is available here.